bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 .. tip:: More information on T-streams as well as streaming infrastructure in SJ-Platform can be found at the :ref:`Streaming` page.

-*Administration* of the platform is performed through the :ref:`UI_Guide` It is presented via Node JS.
-The platform  provides `REST API <http://streamjuggler.readthedocs.io/en/develop/SJ_CRUD_REST_API.html>`_ instrumentation that allows interacting with the platform, monitoring the module performance, retrieving metrics data and configuration information as well as managing operations such as modul starting or stopping.
+*Administration* of the platform is performed through the Web UI.
+It is presented via Node JS.
+The platform  provides REST API instrumentation that allows interacting with the platform, monitoring the module performance, retrieving metrics data and configuration information as well as managing operations such as modul starting or stopping.

+.. tip:: More information about the UI in the platform can be found in the :ref:`UI_Guide` and the :ref:`REST_API` .

 Platform Features
 -----------------------